getsentry/freight/docs/quickstart.rst

   FREIGHT_CONF=/tmp/freight.conf.py bin/web

 The following values should be configured:

+API_KEY
+  The API key clients will use to communicate with Freight.

 SSH_PRIVATE_KEY
   The SSH private key required for cloning repositories (newlines replaced with \n).
 This will also be made available to providers as a file-system resource.